reilabs/lampe/README.md

 In order to build this you will need to clone the Reilabs [fork](https://github.com/reilabs/noir) of the Noir repo next to the clone of this repo.
 In other words, if you have this repository at `reilabs/lampe`, then that fork needs to be at `reilabs/noir`.
-You will also need to check out the `lampe` branch in the `noir` repo.
+You will also need to check out the `lampe-v1.0.0-beta.1` branch in the `noir` repo.
 This will allow the Rust project to build.

 The Lean project should build on its own.